wpilibsuite/frc-docs/source/docs/software/sensors/analog-inputs-software.rst

         // Resets the accumulator to the initial value analog.resetAccumulator();

+    .. code-tab:: c++

+        // Sets the initial value of the accumulator to 0
+        // This is the "starting point" from which the value will change over time analog.SetAccumulatorInitialValue(0);

+        // Sets the "center" of the accumulator to 0.
+This value is subtracted from
+        // all measured values prior to accumulation. analog.SetAccumulatorCenter(0);

+        // Returns the number of accumulated samples since the accumulator was last started/reset analog.GetAccumulatorCount();

+        // Returns the value of the accumulator.
+Return type is long. analog.GetAccumulatorValue();

+        // Resets the accumulator to the initial value analog.ResetAccumulator();

 Obtaining synchronized count and value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, it is necessarily to obtain matched measurements of the count and the value.
 This can be done using the :code:`getAccumulatorOutput` method:

 .. tabs::

-    .. code-tab:: c++

-        // The count and value variables to fill
-        int_64t count;
-        int_64t value;

-        // Fill the count and value variables with the matched measurements
-        analog.GetAccumulatorOutput(count, value);

     .. code-tab:: java